milanbudhathoki38/digital-logic-labs/README.md

 - W, X, Y connected to select lines
 - D0 to D7 inputs set to match minterms
 - Fourth variable Z handled through additional logic

+## What I Learned
+- How multiplexers can replace traditional logic gates for Boolean functions
+- How to map a truth table directly to MUX select lines and data inputs
+- Difference between 4-to-1 and 8-to-1 multiplexer implementations
+- How to handle a fourth variable using additional logic on an 8-to-1 MUX

 ## Circuit Photo
 ![Multiplexer Circuit](multi.jpeg)